Homeowners Need to Know... Before Signing the Check!

 job requires additional

-labor for moving furniture, or any extra labor or materials that can be considered beyond
+labor, add-ons for moving furniture, or any extra labor costs, fees or

 more about: Whole House Carpet

-They change the name of all their carpet styles and colors to
+They change the names of all their carpet styles and colors to

-make it difficult for you to comparison shop.
+make it difficult (if not impossible) for you to comparison shop.
 A low-price

 home improvement warehouses like Home Depot and Lowe's have been charging homeowners a